 Introducing Academic Research in Biblical, Systematic and Practical Theology 2,5 ECTS Interdisciplinary seminar: Contextual Communities as Mission 7,5 ECTS One profile course, related to the subject of this profile, to be followed at the RUG.
 Which specific course(s) qualify, will be announced at the PThU website.
-5 ECTS Interreligious Encounter and Witness 7,5 ECTS Gender and Christian Religion in Context / The Spirit as Guide 7,5 ECTS Master's thesis 1 (EN) 15 ECTS Master's thesis 2 15 ECTS
+5 ECTS Interreligious Encounter and Witness 7,5 ECTS The Spirit as Guide 7,5 ECTS Master's thesis 1 (EN) 15 ECTS Master's thesis 2 15 ECTS